-A. Project Title
+B. Project Title

-B. Duration of Project
+C. Duration of Project

-• Projects must be completed within 24 months or by June 30, 2025.
+Projects must be completed within 24 months or at the latest by March 30, 2026.

-C. Project Partner and Summary
+D. Project Partner and Summary

+- Name of the applicant organization; - Concise outline of the project's expected outcomes; - Description of the general tasks to be completed; - Summary should be 250 words or less and suitable for dissemination to the public; and - If working with a contractor/co-partner, letters of commitment from partner(s) are encouraged.

+E. Project Purpose

-- Name of the applicant organization; - Concise outline of the project's outcomes; - Description of the general tasks to be completed - Summary should be 250 words or less and suitable for dissemination to the public. - If working with a contractor/co-partner, letters of commitment from partner(s) are encouraged - D. Project Purpose - Include the impact of the project and how it will enhance the competitiveness of the specialty crop.
-Why is the project important and how the project will achieve results? - Provide a listing of the objectives that this project hopes to achieve; note that performance reports and final report address progress towards achieving the objectives. - OBJECTIVES ARE THE REASON FOR THE PROJECT. - Every activity, Outcome/Indicator should support an OBJECTIVE - Objectives should be brief and support the project purpose and project areas listed in III.
-Eligible Projects and/or III. (a) Eligible Projects COVID-19 Impacts. - One or two objectives are encouraged; a project should have no more than three objectives. - Project beneficiaries - Quantify the number of beneficiaries - o Check the appropriate box if the project directly benefits socially disadvantaged farmers - Check the appropriate box if the project directly benefits beginning farmers
+- Include the impact of the project and how it will enhance the competitiveness of the specialty crop.
+Why is the project important and how the project will achieve results? - Provide a listing of the objectives that this project hopes to achieve; note that performance reports and the final report must address progress towards achieving the objectives. - O OBJECTIVES ARE THE REASON FOR THE PROJECT. - Every activity, Outcome/Indicator should support an OBJECTIVE. - Objectives should be brief and support the project purpose and project areas listed in III.
+Eligible Projects. - One or two objectives are encouraged; a project should have no more than three objectives. - Project beneficiaries - Quantify the number of beneficiaries. - Check the appropriate box if the project directly benefits socially disadvantaged farmers. - Check the appropriate box if the project directly benefits beginning farmers.